MSCI reclassifies stock indexes, adds Twitter to world index

 (Reporting by Caroline Valetkevitch; Editing by Chris Reese)

+* Increases quarterly dividend by 8 percent to $0.41 per share Source text for Eikon: Further company coverage:

-* MTGE Investment Corp.
-Announces AGNC Investment Corp. may invest in MTGE Investment Corp. common stock Source text for Eikon: Further company coverage:
+* Gramercy Property Trust announces closing of public offering of 10,350,000 common shares Source text for Eikon: Further company coverage: